 Electric cars do not idle when stopped, they can go into reverse without a reverse gear, and often do not have multi-gear transmissions.
 Therefore a mechanical disconnect is not required, and being "in neutral" doesn't disconnect wheels from motor.

 The "Neutral" mode in an electric car is not accomplished by mechanically disconnecting the wheels.
 Instead "Neutral" is a setting in the motor controller that turns off both acceleration and regenerative braking.

-What this means is, the electric car could be hooked up to a tow truck, the parking brake disengaged, the "gear selector" set to "N", and the wheels apparently rolling freely, but the wheels are still connected to the electric motor, which will cause the electric motor to spin while the car is being towed.
+What this means is, the electric car could be hooked up to a tow truck, the parking brake disengaged, the "gear selector" set to "N", and the wheels apparently rolling freely, but if the drive wheels are on the ground, they're still connected to the electric motor, which will cause the electric motor to spin while the car is being towed.

 It's one thing for the electric motor to spin when the car is coasting.
 For short distances in traffic a little coasting will be fine, but is that safe over a long period of time like when towing?

 Towing front wheel drive electric cars on a tow dolly